 You are encouraged to use your pen to circle and underline the main features of the graph.

-Ideally you should be able to find one dominant and one or two secondary trends (if there are any).
+Ideally, you should find one dominant trend and one or two secondary trends (if there are any).

 General tips on describing a graph

-- Do not try to analyse or explain anything in the graph
+- Do not try to analyse or explain everything in the graph.